SMPyBandits/SMPyBandits/README.md

 # Aggregated bandits
-This repository contains the code for some numerical simulations on single-player [Multi-Armed Bandits](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms.
+This repository contains the code for some numerical simulations on single-player [Multi-Armed Bandits (MAB)](https://en.wikipedia.org/wiki/Multi-armed_bandit) algorithms.

 ## The policy aggregation algorithm
 Specifically, [I (Lilian Besson)](http://perso.crans.org/besson/) designed and added the [`Aggr`](Policies/Aggr.py) policy, in order to test it.

-It is a simple voting algorithm to combine multiple algorithms into one.
+It is a simple **voting algorithm to combine multiple bandit algorithms into one**.
-Basically, it behaves like the simple [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling), where arms are the child algorithms
+Basically, it behaves like the simple [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling), where arms are the child algorithms, each running in "parallel".

-FIXME explain better what it does
+It can be seen as the Multi-Armed Bandits (i.e., sequential reinforcement learning) counterpart of an ensemble voting technique, as used for classifiers or regression algorithm in usual supervised machine learning (see, e.g., [`sklearn.ensemble.VotingClassifier`](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html#sklearn.ensemble.VotingClassifier) in [scikit-learn](http://scikit-learn.org/)).

+Another approach could be to do some sort of [grid search](http://scikit-learn.org/stable/modules/grid_search.html).

 ## Remarks
 - [joblib](https://pythonhosted.org/joblib/) is used for the [`Evaluator`](Environment/Evaluator.py) class, so the simulations can easily be parallelized.
 (Put `n_jobs = -1` or `PARALLEL = True` to use all your CPU cores, as it is by default).